Big Election Year for Everett: What You Need to Know

 Who Is Running for Mayor?

-Dr. Janice Greene has entered the race.
-Learn more.
+Dr. Janice Greene declared her intention to run Learn more.

 District 2 Race